cookiedan42/presentation-workshop/slides.md

 # Context

 - How can we communicate with others about this piece of land?
-- We need our users to be able to use the data
+- We need all our users to be able to use the data
   - Urban Planners
   - Architects
   - Software Engineers